 You probably know that aloe plants are popular houseplants.
-But did you know you can grow aloe plants outside?
-Join us as we detail how to keep aloe plants healthy and happy outdoors.
+But did you know you can grow aloe plants outside in your garden?
+Here’s how I keep aloe plants healthy and happy outdoors.

 Growing Aloe Outdoors